pletourneau/beepBoop/README.md

 ```
 Describe: beepBoop()

-Test: "function should take a number and create array from zero to that number"
+Test 1: "function should take a number and create array from zero to that number"
 Code: beepBoop(5);
 Expected Output: [1,2,3,4,5]

+Test 1: "if returned array includes the number 3, 3 should be replaced by 'Won't you be my neighbor?'"
+Code: beepBoop(5);
+Expected Output: [1,2,"Won't you be my neighbor?",4,5]

 ```